 Discover how to reduce your energy bills and qualify for up to $250 in rebates towards the cost of a comprehensive residential energy audit, designed to increase your home’s comfort and energy efficiency.
 Investing in energy-efficient improvements can help save you energy and money throughout the year.
 FirstEnergy’s Pennsylvania utilities (Met-Ed, Penelec, Penn Power and West Penn Power) are also offering rebates that can provide additional savings when you make home improvement upgrades.

 Step 1: Get a Residential Energy Audit!

 Start by searching for a BPI-certified auditor in your area and schedule an appointment for an audit.
 An energy auditor will work with you one-on-one to identify energy-saving upgrades.
-For $350,* the auditor will:
+For a fee of up to $350,* the auditor will: